-Over the last few weeks, I have noticed something that is totally baffling to me.
-I’ve heard and read about multiple married couples who keep their finances separate.
-Call me weird, but I just don’t understand the logic of this.
+Seriously folks.
+Something is totally baffling me.
+Lately, I’ve heard a lot about married couples who keep their finances separate.
+I just don’t understand the logic of this.
 Call me old-fashioned, but I think marriage should be a partnership.
-Call me crazy, but I think separating your finances is a bad idea.
+Cray cray, I know.
+But, I think separating your finances is a bad idea.
 Here is why.

 The Benefits of Marriage

-I know, I’m a regular Don Juan, but one of the best parts about getting married was combining our incomes.
+Honestly, one of the best parts about getting married was combining our incomes.
 Romantic right?
 Of course, I love my wife and she loves me…most of the time.
-Still one of the best byproducts of that love is that our income instantly increased.
-I hadn’t really thought about it before we got married, but it was awesome to have two paychecks to pay the bills.
-No longer was I solely responsible for paying for all of my grocery bills, utilities, rent payments, etc. We had two paychecks, and I felt freakin’ rich!
+Still, one of the best byproducts of that love is that our income instantly increased.
+It was awesome having two paychecks to pay the bills.
+I was no longer responsible for paying for all of my grocery bills, utilities, rent payments, etc. We had two paychecks, and I felt freakin’ rich!

-I have to admit, before we got married the thought of keeping our finances separate didn’t even cross my mind.
+Before we got married the thought of keeping our finances separate didn’t even cross my mind.
 It didn’t make sense to me, and it still doesn’t.
 Everything we make is ours, just like everything we have is ours.
 It’s not like I’m the only person in the house that uses the lights.
-I didn’t get to bask in the heat of our home while Holly struggled to stay warm under a blanket last winter.
 We both use everything in the house.
-It just seems ludicrous that we would pay for those things separately from our different paychecks.
+It seems ludicrous that we would pay for those things separately from our different paychecks.

-Still, I’ve noticed that keeping finances separate seems to be a trendy thing to do these days.
-I can understand why retired widow and widowers who remarry may decide to keep things separate.
+Keeping finances separate seems to be a trendy thing to do these days.
+I can understand why retired widowers who remarry may decide to keep things separate.
 Afterall, these people are bringing a lifetime worth of savings to the marriage – a savings that they accumulated with another person.
-There are often times adult children involved, and it is simpler to keep their finances separate so that each individual’s children receives their “proper” inheritance.
+There are often adult children involved, and it is simpler to keep their finances separate so that those children receive their “proper” inheritance.
 OK, I’ll buy that.
 However, there are plenty of reasons that I won’t buy.

 1) My spouse/fiance has a lot of premarital debt.